 Platforms compete among themselves to attract streamers.
 Let’s break down how the platforms operate, what they offer, why the market is becoming fragmented and how this will impact the game streaming ecosystem.

 You can compare a streaming platform to a publisher.
 They take content from the streamer and publish it, but without paying the streamer anything.
 Streaming platforms work with partners, brands and media agencies because they claim they own the content.
 This allows them to earn money on the content they get for free, subsequently sharing some of that money with a portion of the streamers.

-'Some' refers to the biggest streamers, often being part of an esport organisations or agencies.
-Not only they get revenue share from platforms but also they work with brands directly.
+‘Some’ refers to the biggest streamers, often being part of esports organisations or agencies.
+Not only they get revenue share from platforms, but also they work with brands directly.
 The smaller, lesser-known streamers, micro streamers are left out because streaming platforms believe these micro-influencers have no option to monetise the content on their own.
-And thats true.
+And that’s true.
 They used to be too small to get individual sponsorship deals.